EthanPerello/npc-forge/docs/dev-setup.md

 npm run start
 ```

-This builds an optimized version of the application and starts it locally.
+This builds an optimized version and starts it locally.

 ## API Usage Considerations

 When developing locally, be mindful of your OpenAI API usage:

-- Character generation costs approximately $0.04-0.40 depending on the model
+- Character generation costs vary by model
-- Portrait generation adds another $0.02-0.25 depending on the model
+- Portrait generation adds additional costs
 - Consider using Standard models during development to minimize costs
-- The development mode bypass means you won't hit usage limits locally

-## Development Features
+## Key Development Areas

 ### Wizard Interface Development

-The wizard is the main interface for character creation, consisting of step components in `src/components/wizard-steps/`:
+The wizard consists of step components in `src/components/wizard-steps/`:
 - `concept-step.tsx`: Genre selection and description
 - `options-step.tsx`: Character traits and customization
 - `model-step.tsx`: AI model selection